ccmucdenver/ccm-docs/docs/accounts.md

 **Users are responsible for maintaining copies of all their important files elsewhere.
 Files can be lost even with backups.**

 * **Home directories** – Home directories are `/home/username`.
 The `/home` filesystems are limited size, please keep the home directories small, up to 25GB.
-Backed up occasionally. **Home directories over 25GB are not backed up.**
+Backed up occasionally. **Home directories over 25GB are not backed up.** **If you install conda, do not put the miniconda3 directory in /home. /home is on a legacy fileserver and  conda can get stuck.
+Please put miniconda3 to your /data001/projects directory.***
 * **Project storage** -  **Not backed up.**  All users have project directory `/data001/projects/username` which is on a **much faster and more reliable** filesystem.
 Most users have also legacy project directory in  `/storage/department/projects/username`.
 Please do not add a large volume of files to these legacy directories, this slows down the migration to faster and more reliable hardware.
 We can make project directories which can be shared between a group of users.
 Please keep project directories to 25OGB.
 * **Scratch** - no limit, **not backed up, files may be deleted**.
 Please make your own subdirectories in `/scratch`.
 In future, files will be deleted automatically when the filesystem fills up.